Khora/khorakitchen/README.md

 Replace "pk_live_51HXLdpLK5RaK7SdOTiqLySN29up36gVOvo9mrAv9PNJ8OEAd0I080MfCKQ60FePG376diujaVXP74ccMWbGjUSIH00tj8e5kRj" with a valid Stripe publishable key.
 ### Data Folder
 Create a folder called "data" in the main project folder.
 Make sure it is writeable by the webserver program!
+### Sessions Folder
+Create a folder called "sessions" in the main project folder.
+Make sure it is writeable by the webserver program!

 # When the System runs